bioinfo-ut/MLST-specific_genomic_regions/README.md

 This repository contains code implements of the computational workflow for:

 - assembling *L. monocytogenes* genomes and calling MLST types,
-- mapping type-specific k-mers to assemblies to obtain candidate regions, and
+- mapping type-specific k-mers to assemblies to obtain candidate regions,
 - designing and cross-checking type-specific PCR primers.

 ---